drakefys2019/labs/_projects/lab5/lab5.md

 <span style="color: blue">Group Discussion: Do the landscape features and obstructions in the environment help you identify the puzzle solutions more easily?
 Do these landmarks present additional challenges?
 How might you improvise if the optimal solution is unattainable?</span>

 ### Puzzling Transformations
-Notice what occurs on the puzzle panel when you step into this area.
+Pay attention to what occurs on the puzzle panel when you step into this area.
 <br><br>
 ![Insight Image 6](captures/insight_6.jpg#capture)